supabase/pg_graphql/docs/views.md

 ## Primary Keys (Required)

-The minimum requirement for any entity to be visible in the GraphQL schema is the presence of a primary key.
-For tables, primary keys can be defined with SQL DDL but primary keys are not supported for views, materialized views, or foreign tables.
-For those entities you can communicate the intended primary key column/s with a [comment directive](/pg_graphql/configuration/#comment-directives)
+A primary key is required for an entity to be reflected in the GraphQL schema.
+Tables can define primary keys with SQL DDL, but primary keys are not available for views, materialized views, or foreign tables.
+For those entities, you can set a "fake" primary key with a [comment directive](/pg_graphql/configuration/#comment-directives).
 ```json
 {"primary_key_columns": [<column_name_1>, ..., <column_name_n>]}
 ```